Help us bring relief this High Holiday season to 3,360 soldiers and their families!

 But that's not all.
 We are also raising an additional $200,000 to help another 660 miluim/reservist soldiers!

-That's $700,000 in aid for 3,360 struggling soldiers throughout Israel distributed in the form of supermarket gift cards,
+That's $700,000 in aid for 3,360 struggling soldiers throughout Israel distributed in the form of widely used supermarket gift cards,

-enabling them to shop for holiday foods including chicken & meat, produce, plus other items they need for their families-
+enabling them to shop for holiday foods including matza, wine, chicken & meat, produce, plus other items they need for their families over the holiday-

 and pay for them all with dignity.

-Your generous support will help us transform the High Holidays for 3,360 soldiers who sacrifice so much to protect and defend us.
+Your generous support will help us transform Pesach for 3,360 soldiers who continue to sacrifice so much to protect and defend us.